 Though I have watched a lot of anime and even more regular television shows, as far as I can remember, I’ve only felt moe for two characters in my life: Denise Huxtable in A Different World and Rem from my favorite anime Re:Zero.
 In both times, my feelings were similar, but unique.
 For Denise, I experienced a level of para-social attraction that seemed really absurd and embarrassing.
 At one point while binging the show, I stopped watching it after a kind of “wait…am I falling in love with Denise?
 Tf? lol” moment.
 This would fall under a more non-narrative moe.

 For Rem, I was surprised at how fond I was of her as a completely fictional character.
-I was, again, embarrassed (though less so) over experiencing emotional attachment to a character who doesn’t exist, but also felt what I can only describe as “protective”— guarding my admiration of her and avoiding drawings or merchandise that sexualized her (though to be fair, I’d be lying if I denied the extent to which Rem is an erotic character in the anime).
+I was, again, embarrassed (though less so) over experiencing emotional attachment to a character who doesn’t exist, but also felt what I can only describe as “protective”— guarding my admiration of her and avoiding drawings or merchandise that sexualized her (though to be fair, I’d be lying if I denied the extent to which Rem’s character is erotic in the anime).
 Bowman argues that this sense of protectiveness is one of the roots of moe.
 It would fall under a more narrative moe.